Accreditation

 The Council on Accreditation of Parks, Recreation, Tourism and Related Professions (COAPRT) accredits baccalaureate programs in parks, recreation, tourism, sport management, event management, therapeutic recreation, and leisure studies offered at regionally accredited institutions within the United States and its territories, and at nationally accredited institutions in Canada, and Mexico.

-As part of maintaining accreditation with the Council on Accreditation of Parks, Recreation, Tourism and Related Professions we are required to annually post selected learning outcomes data from the annual report.
-For a copy of our more recent reports, please select one of the following report links maintained by COAPRT.
+As part of maintaining accreditation with the Council on Accreditation of Parks, Recreation, Tourism and Related Professions we are required to post our annual report and learning outcomes data (see below).

 Important Information Regarding Degree Mills and the Value of Accreditation